Indexing Techniques for Graph Reachability Queries: Path-Constrained Reachability Indexes

-The index building algorithm first computes a spanning tree and then computes the partial GTC by iterative computation from each vertex.
+The index construction process begins by computing a spanning tree, followed by the iterative computation of the partial GTC starting from each vertex.
 The impact of the spanning trees on the index size of partial GTC is extensively studied \cite{10.1145/1807167.1807183}.